WICG/dbsc/DBSCE/Overview.md

 Highlights:

 - Auth tokens are not mentioned in the DBSC(E) high level design to simplify the over all scenario.
 However, most signin/access operations will often make use of auth tokens and issue cookies based on those tokens.
-In such case, the IdP can generate the auth tokens and embed the thumbprint of the public key in the token.
+In such case, the IdP can generate the auth tokens and embed the thumbprint of the publicKey in the token.
 - The tokens can be delivered to the RP directly through an API instead of a header based response.
-- The tokens also contain the thumbbrint of the public key, and the RP must validate the thumbprint from the token against the thumbprint from the JWT.
+- The tokens also contain the thumbprint of the publicKey, and the RP must validate the thumbprint from the token against the thumbprint from the JWT.
 The RP will also embed the thumbprint in the cookie for subsequent session validation.

 #### IDP Calls Public Local Key Helper